For release Tuesday, May 33, 2023

-“We have centuries of open access weather data that has allowed us to monitor and understand climate change; we need the same for biodiversity data,” says Kent McFarland, Director of VAL.
+“We have centuries of open access weather data that has allowed us to monitor and understand climate change; we need the same for biodiversity,” says Kent McFarland, Director of VAL and co-author of the report.

 “Vermonters have risen to the conservation challenge: our volunteer community scientists lead the nation with more field observations per capita than any other state,” says McFarland.
-“All of these data are curated at GBIF and searchable using the VAL Data Explorer on our website at val.vtecostudies.org/gbif-explorer.”
+“All of these data are curated at GBIF and searchable using the VAL Data Explorer on our website at val.vtecostudies.org/gbif-explorer.
+Without volunteer community scientists’ dedication to documenting Vermont’s nature, this report—and our work more broadly—wouldn’t be possible.”

 These data provide the basis for many quantitative studies that can inform effective regional and global conservation decisions.
 In this report, the scientists draw upon this treasure trove of biodiversity data to better understand how many species there are and where they occur in the state.
 They also couple the occurrence records with climate and other environmental data to generate species distribution models, which allow inferences about what species may occur in areas of the state that are not well sampled.
 These models are essential for assessing conservation status and extinction risk, tracking population change, and guiding conservation efforts.